louiswillems/louiswillems.github.io/Learnings.md

 <br>

 ## Preferred Books
+* <em>Deep Learning for Coders with fastai and PyTorch by by Jeremy Howard and Sylvain Gugger</em>
+* <em>Data Science in Production: Building Scalable Model Pipelines with Python by Ben G. Weber</em>
+* <em>Missing Semester of Your CS education | MIT Open Learning</em>
 * <em>Data Science on the Google Cloud Platform by Valliappa Lakshmanan</em>
 * <em>Two Scoops of Django: Best Practices for Django 1.8 Book by Audrey Roy and Daniel Roy Greenfeld</em>
 * <em>Python Machine Learning by Sebastian Raschka</em>